 Every year the club appoints a new Commodore.
-In 2017 our Commodore, Richard Curtis, choose Southwold in East Anglia where an an excellent three day event was held with continuous sunshine every day.
-Sea Shanties were performed on the first evening by Trevor Crawford's Potters Bar lifeboat Crew.
+In 2019 our Commodore, Peter Melson (61), chose Cowes in the Solent as his venue for his venue for our annual rendezvous to which 60 members and their partners attended.
+The three day event was blessed with excellent weather with a very successful formal dinner being held at the Royal Yacht Squadron.
 Over the years our annual rendezvous has covered ports between Lowestoft and Milford Haven including Jersey and Guernsey.
-The programs have included dinner on HMS Warrior, a guided tour of Harwich Port Control, lunch at Osborne House, a visit to the RNLI HQ at Poole, a trip through the Channel Tunnel with lunch in France.
+The programs have included dinner on HMS Warrior, a guided tour of Harwich Port Control, lunch at Osborne House, a visit to the RNLI HQ at Poole as well as a trip through the Channel Tunnel with lunch in France.

 You do not have to own a boat to join and details of membership are available from the Honorary Secretary:-